 The index fund has outperformed the ETF over the last decade.
 If you do not have a big need to pick an ETF, I recommend picking the US index fund over the ETF as it brings in greater diversification and over several year or longer you may end up with better returns.

-VUSA has delivered 5-year cumulative returns of 54.4%, which is slightly higher than the benchmark’s 52.8%.
-As discussed above, the index fund has delivered 67.5% over the same 5-year period, so the difference is actually quite appreciable.
+VUSA has delivered 5-year cumulative returns of 104.1%, which is slightly higher than the index fund’s 98.2%.

-In large part, the difference is magnified due to the underperformance of the high flying technology stocks in the last year.
+In large part, the difference is magnified due to the underperformance of the high flying technology stocks in the 2021 and 2023.
 For comparison, the index fund was down -9.66% in 2022 compared to -18.35% for the VUSA.
 That’s a huge gap!

 As we discussed, blindly extrapolating past performance to the future is not the right thing to do.
 It is important to look at factors that would allow the index fund to continue outperforming in the future.